Codecademy/docs/CONTRIBUTING.md

 We are an open, inclusive, and passionate team of technologists and life-long learners around the world building free coding resources for a better tomorrow.

-We believe that coding reference material should be simple, beginner-friendly, and consistent for all domains.
-Whether you are a Software Engineer, Data Scientist, Game Developer, Creative Technologist, student, hobbyist, you should find what you are looking for within 3-clicks.

 For newcomers, contributing to an open source project for the first time can be intimidating and overwhelming.
-Perhaps you’re a code newbie or maybe you’ve been coding for years but haven’t found a project you felt comfortable yet.
+Perhaps you’re a code newbie or maybe you’ve been coding for years but haven’t found a project yet.
 Well, you are at the right place, because Codecademy Docs is the perfect open-contribution project for you to get your feet wet!

-Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) (entries, documentations, and translations) are written by amazing creative folks like yourself.
-Please, join us!
+Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentations, and translations) are written by amazing creative folks like yourself.
+Join us!

 ## What do I need to do before contributing?